compulim/event-target-shim-es5/README.md

 [![npm version](https://img.shields.io/npm/v/event-target-shim-es5.svg)](https://www.npmjs.com/package/event-target-shim-es5) [![Build Status](https://travis-ci.org/compulim/event-target-shim-es5.svg?branch=master)](https://travis-ci.org/compulim/event-target-shim-es5)

 This package is based on [`event-target-shim`](https://npmjs.com/package/event-target-shim).
-The original package is not transpiled for ES5 browsers.
-Including it directly or indirectly will break web apps running on ES5 browsers.
+Although the original package contains an [ES5 bundle](https://unpkg.com/event-target-shim/dist/event-target-shim.umd.js), it did not contains an ES5 module.
+Importing the module directly or indirectly may break web apps running on ES5 browsers.

 On install, this package will transpile your version of `event-target-shim` to make it compatible with ES5 browsers.

-Package authors should consider using this package instead of `event-target-shim` , so your packages will not break your users due to having `event-target-shim` as a transient dependency.
+Package authors should consider importing this package instead of `event-target-shim`, so your packages will not break your users due to having `event-target-shim` as a transient dependency.

 ## How to use